robertdavidgraham/masscan/README.md

 transmitting at a rate of 10 million packets/second, we have only 100 nanoseconds per packet.
 I see no way to optimize this any better.
-Luckily, though, two such operations can be executed simultaneously, so doing two of these as shown above is no more expensive than doing one.
+Luckily, though, two such operations can be executed simultaneously, so doing two of these, as shown above, is no more expensive than doing one.

 There are actually some easy optimizations for the above performance problems, but they all rely upon `i++`, the fact that the index variable increases one